-Gammaplex 10% is contraindicated in patients who have had a history of anaphylactic or severe systemic reactions to human immune globulin and IgA deficient patients with antibodies to IgA and a history of hypersensitivity.
+Gammaplex 10% is contraindicated in patients who have had an anaphylactic or severe systemic reaction to the administration of human immune globulin and IgA-deficient patients with antibodies to IgA and a history of hypersensitivity.

 In patients at risk of developing acute renal failure, monitor renal function, including blood urea nitrogen (BUN), serum creatinine and urine output.
 Hyperproteinemia, increased serum viscosity, and hyponatremia may occur in patients receiving IGIV therapy.

 Aseptic meningitis syndrome (AMS) may occur with IGIV treatment.
 AMS usually begins within several hours to 2 days following IGIV treatment.
 Discontinuation of IGIV treatment has resulted in remission of AMS within several days without sequelae.
 AMS may occur more frequently in association with high doses (2 g/kg) and/or rapid infusion of IGIV.

 Hemolysis and hemolytic anemia can develop subsequent to IGIV treatments.
 Patient risk factors that may be associated with development of hemolysis include high dose (>2 g/kg), non-O blood group, and underlying inflammatory state.
 Noncardiogenic pulmonary edema may occur in patients following IGIV treatment (i.e. transfusion-related acute lung injury [TRALI]).
 Monitor patients for pulmonary adverse reactions.
 If TRALI is suspected, test product and patient’s serum for anti-neutrophil antibodies.